Saint Aloysius Gonzaga, Religious SJ

 He was beatified only 14 years after his death by Pope Paul V on 19 October, 1605.
 On 31 December, 1726, he was canonised together with a Jesuit novice, Stanislaus Kostka, by Pope Benedict XIII.
 This same pope declared Aloysius patron of young people in 1729.

 In 1926, he was named Patron of Christian youth by Pope Pius XI.
-He has also been considered a patron of plague victims and, in the recent past, this was extended to victims of AIDS.
+He has also been considered a patron of plague victims and, in time, this was extended to victims of HIV/AIDS.

 In many pictures he is shown as a young man wearing a black cassock and white surplice, or as a page.
 He holds a lily, indicating his chastity, a cross, indicating his piety and self-sacrifice, a skull, referring to his early death, and a rosary, because of his devotion to the Virgin Mary.